Creswell Bay: Geography

 Stanwell-Fletcher Lake is joined to the bay by the Union River; crystalline rocks are notable along the way.
 The Creswell River also empties into the bay.

-The Devonian Peel Sound Formation outcrops at the bay.
+The Devonian period Peel Sound Formation outcrops at the bay.
 The formation consists of sandstone, grit, and conglomerate which is predominantly limestone.

 Fauna

 The bay is a Canadian Important Bird Area (#NU062).
 Notable bird species include grey plover, greater snow goose, king eider, long-tailed duck, red phalarope, sanderling, and white-rumped sandpiper.
 Arctic char enter the bay in the late summer and swim up the Union River to Stanwell-Fletcher Lake, where they over-winter.
-The large numbers of char attract beluga whales and narwhals which feed on the char.
+The large numbers of char attract beluga whales and narwhals which feed on them.

 History

-Archeological sites include Thule encampments and Dorset settlements.
+Archaeological sites include Thule encampments and Dorset settlements.